Kilroy Realty Portfolio

 SUSTAINABILITY: WELL Gold (ASAP), LEED Platinum (stok)

-SECTOR: Mixed-Use & Retail, Commercial Office, Technology/Office
+MARKET SECTOR: Mixed-Use & Retail, Commercial Office, Technology/Office

 LOCATION: San Francisco, CA